eslint/eslint/docs/rules/lines-around-comment.md

 # require empty lines around comments (lines-around-comment)

 Many style guides require empty lines before or after comments.
 The primary goal of these rules is to make the comments easier to read and improve readability of the code.

 ## Rule Details

-This rule requires empty lines before and/or after comments.
+This rule requires or rejects empty lines before and/or after comments.
 It can be enabled separately for both block (`/*`) and line (`//`) comments.
 This rule does not apply to comments that appear on the same line as code and does not require empty lines at the beginning or end of a file.

 ## Options

 This rule has an object option:

-* `"beforeBlockComment": true` (default) requires an empty line before block comments
+* `"beforeBlockComment": true/false` (default: true) requires/rejects an empty line before block comments
-* `"afterBlockComment": true` requires an empty line after block comments
+* `"afterBlockComment": true/false` requires/rejects an empty line after block comments
-* `"beforeLineComment": true` requires an empty line before line comments
+* `"beforeLineComment": true/false` requires/rejects an empty line before line comments
-* `"afterLineComment": true` requires an empty line after line comments
+* `"afterLineComment": true/false` requires/rejects an empty line after line comments
 * `"allowBlockStart": true` allows comments to appear at the start of block statements
 * `"allowBlockEnd": true` allows comments to appear at the end of block statements
 * `"allowObjectStart": true` allows comments to appear at the start of object literals